OSUsatoru/Cloud-Applicatoin-Development/BusinessApiSystem2/README.md

 When defining your Compose specification, make sure to specify the correct environment variables to initialize the database container and to allow the API server to connect to the database container, and make sure you publish the appropriate port(s) so you can communicate with your API.
 Note that there is already a Dockerfile in this repository representing an image to run your API server, and you can reference this Dockerfile within your Compose specification.

 **It's a good idea to think about the Docker Compose specification as a "production" version of your app.**  In other words, get your server working the way you want them to *without* Docker before you worry about getting things working with Compose.
 It'll lengthen your development cycle too much if you continually need to restart the Compose application every time you make changes to your server code.

-## Extra credit: Use Mongoose

-[Mongoose](https://mongoosejs.com/) is an object modeling tool for MongoDB that's very similar in spirit to Sequelize for MySQL.
-If you choose to use MongoDB as your database, you can earn up to 10 points of extra credit by using Mongoose instead of the native MongoDB driver for Node.js.
-To earn this extra credit, you must use Mongoose for all of your database interactions.

-## Submission

-We'll be using GitHub Classroom for this assignment, and you will submit your assignment via GitHub.
-Just make sure your completed files are committed and pushed by the assignment's deadline to the master branch of the GitHub repo that was created for you by GitHub Classroom.
-A good way to check whether your files are safely submitted is to look at the master branch your assignment repo on the github.com website (i.e. https://github.com/osu-cs493-sp22/assignment-2-YourGitHubUsername/).
-If your changes show up there, you can consider your files submitted.

-## Grading criteria

-This assignment is worth 100 total points, broken down as follows:

-  * 20 points: chosen database runs in a Docker container that is correctly initialized (e.g. by using appropriate environment variables the first time the container is launched)
-  * 60 points: all existing API endpoints in the starter code are modified to use your database
-  * 10 points: database connection parameters are correctly provided to API server via environment variables
-  * 10 points: a Docker Compose specification can be used to launch the entire application from scratch

-As described above, you can also earn up to 10 points of extra credit for using Mongoose in conjunction with MongoDB.